 Are you worried about online sexual abuse or the way someone has been communicating with you online?
 Make a report to one of CEOP’s Child Protection Advisors by clicking on the CEOP Button above.

-The Designated Safeguarding lead for Anchorsholme Academy is Mrs Tina Foster (DSL trained September 2019 and September 2021)
+The Designated Safeguarding lead for Anchorsholme Academy is Mrs Caroline Lang (DSL trained July 2022).

 - Mr Graeme Dow (DSL trained September 2019 and September 2021)